JNathan18/AI4EO_Final_Project/README.md

 ### Why we chose a CNN for reef mapping

-* **Locality at 10 m** – Convolutions inspect only a handful of pixels at a time, perfect for teasing apart benthic textures (live coral, algae, sand) that occupy just a few Sentinel-2 pixels.

-* **Model economy** – With only the four 10 m bands (Blue, Green, Red, NIR) as input, a shallow CNN compiles to < 1 MB when quantised.
-That means real-time inference on edge devices (drones, Raspberry Pi) without a GPU.
+Convolutions inspect only a handful of pixels at a time, perfect for teasing apart benthic textures (live coral, algae, sand) that occupy just a few Sentinel-2 pixels.
+With only the four 10 m bands (Blue, Green, Red, NIR) as input, a shallow CNN compiles to < 1 MB when quantised.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## NDWI

-The **Normalised Difference Water Index (NDWI)** was introduced by McFeeters (1996) as a simple way to highlight open water using only two spectral bands:
+The Normalised Difference Water Index (NDWI) was introduced by McFeeters (1996) as a simple way to highlight open water using only two spectral bands:

 $$
 \text{NDWI} = \frac{\text{Green} - \text{NIR}}{\text{Green} + \text{NIR}}